aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-psd-layer-features-effects/update-text-layer-psd-files/_index.md

 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Update Text Layer PSD with Aspose.PSD Java
+# How to Edit PSD Text Layers with Aspose.PSD for Java

 ## Introduction
 When it comes to graphic design, Photoshop’s PSD files are a staple for creatives who rely on layers and text customization.
-If you ever needed to **update text layer PSD** files programmatically—without opening Photoshop—Aspose.PSD for Java makes it possible.
-In this guide we’ll walk through the exact steps to locate a text layer, modify its content, and even **change PSD font size** on the fly.
+If you ever wondered **how to edit PSD** files programmatically—without opening Photoshop—Aspose.PSD for Java makes it possible.
+In this guide we’ll walk through the exact steps to locate a text layer, **replace PSD text**, modify its content, and even **change PSD font size** or **change PSD text color** on the fly.
 Let’s get started!

 ## Quick Answers
 - **Can I edit PSD text without Photoshop?** Yes, Aspose.PSD for Java lets you modify text layers directly.
 - **Which library version is required?** Any recent Aspose.PSD for Java release (compatible with JDK 8+).
 - **Do I need a license for development?** A free trial works for testing; a license is required for production.
 - **Can I change the font size of a PSD text layer?** Absolutely—use the `updateText` method with a size parameter.
 - **Is the process cross‑platform?** Yes, Java code runs on Windows, macOS, and Linux.

 ## What is “update text layer PSD”?
 Updating a text layer in a PSD file means programmatically changing the layer’s string, position, font size, color, or other typographic attributes.
 This is especially useful for batch processing, dynamic image generation, or integrating design assets into automated workflows.

 ## Why use Aspose.PSD for Java?
 - **No Photoshop needed:** Work entirely from code.
 - **Full layer support:** Access text, shape, and raster layers.
 - **High performance:** Fast loading and saving of large PSD files.
 - **Cross‑platform:** Run on any system with a Java runtime.

 ## Prerequisites
 Before we jump into the nitty‑gritty of the tutorial, let's ensure you're well‑prepared.
 Here’s what you need: